 When a student is alleged to have violated College policy (except as noted below), a review of the incident report and/or a preliminary investigation will take place within a reasonable period of time.
 The purpose of the preliminary investigation is to determine whether there is reasonable cause to believe that the conduct reported may have violated College policy.
 When in the judgment of the Vice President for Student Affairs and Dean of Students (or her/his designee, typically an Associate Dean of Students) or the Associate Provost and Dean of Academic Services (or her/his designee) and based on the incident report and/or preliminary investigative report, a violation of College policy may have occurred, the student will be informed of the allegations against him/her and will have a hearing to resolve the matter.
 Students are informed of the hearing date, time, and location via their North Central College email accounts and/or their campus or home mailing addresses.
-Should the Vice President for Student Affairs and Dean of Students (or her/his designee, typically an Associate Dean of Students) or Associate Provost and Dean of Academic Services determine that there is no reasonable cause to believe that a violation of College policy has occurred, the reporting party will be informed and may request an independent review of the incident report and/or investigative report by the Vice President for Student Affairs and Dean of Students or the Provost and Vice President for Academic Affairs.
+Should the Vice President for Student Affairs and Dean of Students (or her/his designee, typically an Associate Dean of Students) or Associate Provost and Dean of Academic Services Dean of Students) or Associate Provost and Dean of students (or her/his designee, typically an Associate Dean of Students) or Associate Provost and Dean of Academic Services determine that there is no reasonable cause to believe that a violation of College policy has occurred, the reporting party will be informed and may request an independent review of the incident report and/or investigative report by the Vice President for Student Affairs and Dean of Students or the Provost and Vice President for Academic Affairs.